 '''

 Sentry: list users<Enter>

 User

-Privilege

-Environmental
+Privilege Environmental

+Name

 Level

-Name

 Monitoring

-Admin

 User

-On-Only

 Allowed

-JOHNDOE

 JANEDOE

 Allowed

-JOSEYDOE

-Not Allowed
+Allowed

+JOHNDOE

+Admin

+On-only

+JOSEPHDOE

+JOEDOE

 View-Only

 Not Allowed

-JOEDOE

 '''

 Adding outlet access to a user

 The Add OutletToUser command grants a user access to one or all outlets.
 To grant access for more than one outlet, but not all outlets, you must use multiple Add OutletToUser commands.